Winner: Scott’s Top Questions of 2014 #3

 Yes, my tongue is firmly in my cheek.
 I’m kidding.
 But it makes my point: you are giving your sister credit for what you have done.
 You simply believe your sister can calm you down so she can.
 But it’s not her that does the calming—it’s the belief.
 As Henry Ford said, “Whether you think you can or think you can’t, you’re right.”

 You asked if I can help.
 No, I can’t.
 But you can.
 Pay attention to the direct relationship between how you judge something and how you feel about it.
-You will quickly see that you’re like some kind of processing being that conjures thoughts and elicits feelings.
-That is what your reality is, regardless of which sense it seemed to arrive on.
+You will quickly see that you’re like some kind of processor that conjures thoughts and elicits feelings, and feelings are what our reality is made of, regardless of which sense it comes to us through.